DonczewLab/ChEC-Seq_Analysis/README.md

 A minimal test dataset can be placed in a `resources/` folder (not included by default).
 Update `samples.csv` to point to these FASTQs for a quick test run.
 Once confirmed, replace with your real CHEC-seq data.

-**Directory structure** after a successful run typically looks like:

 ---

 ## 6) Explanation of `samples.csv`